freezen/fe-auto-init/README.md

 Install: npm install react-auto-init -g

+For a pure react app, run in the right path:

+`react-auto-init`

 For a pure react component, run in the right path: react-auto-init {your component name}

 For a redux component, run: react-auto-init {your component name} -x